 Recently, several new box-TDI systems have been exhibited.
-Chen, Ding, and Zang [6] characterized box-Mengerian matroid ports.
-Ding, Tan, and Zang [19] characterized the graphs for which the TDI system of Cunningam and Marsh [17] describing the matching polytope is actually box-TDI.
-Ding, Zang, and Zhao [20] exhibited new subclasses of box-perfect graphs.
-Cornaz, Grappe, and Lacroix [14] provided several box-TDI systems in series-parallel graphs.
-Barbato, Grappe, Lacroix, Lancini, and Wolfler Calvo [3] gave the minimal box-TDI system with integer coefficients for the flow cone for series-parallel graphs.
-For these graphs, Chen, Ding, and Zang [7] provided a box-TDI system describing the 2-edge-connected spanning subgraph polyhedron.
+Chen et al. [6] characterized box-Mengerian matroid ports.
+Ding et al. [18] characterized the graphs for which the Edmonds' system defining the matching polytope [21] is box-TDI.
+Ding et al. [19] exhibited new subclasses of box-perfect graphs.
+Cornaz et al. [14] provided several box-TDI systems in series-parallel graphs.
+Barbato et al. [3] gave the minimal box-TDI system with integer coefficients for the flow cone for series-parallel graphs.
+For these graphs, Chen et al. [7] provided a box-TDI system describing the 2-edge-connected spanning subgraph polyhedron.

 In this paper, we are interested in integrality properties of systems related to k-edge-connected spanning subgraphs.
-A k-edge-connected spanning subgraph of a graph G = (V, E) is a graph H = (V, F), with F a family of elements of E, that remains connected after the removal of any k - 1 edges.
+A k-edge-connected spanning subgraph of a graph G = (V, E) is a graph H = (V, F), with F being a collection of elements of E where each element can appear several times, that remains connected after the removal of any k - 1 edges.

 These objects model a kind of failure resistance of telecommunication networks.
 More precisely, they represent networks which remain connected when k-1 links fail.
 The underlying network design problem is the k-edge-connected spanning subgraph problem (k-ECSSP): given a graph G and positive edge costs, find a k-edge-connected spanning subgraph of G of minimum cost.
 Special cases of this problem are related to classical combinatorial optimization problems.
 The 2-ECSSP is a well-studied relaxation of the traveling salesman problem [24] and the 1-ECSSP is nothing but the well-known minimum spanning tree problem.
-While this latter is polynomial-time solvable, the k-ECSSP is NP-hard for every fixed $k \geq 2$ [27].
+While this latter is polynomial-time solvable, the k-ECSSP is NP-hard for every fixed $k \ge 2$ [27].

-Different algorithms have been devised in order to deal with the k-ECSSP, such as branch-and-cut procedures [4][15], approximation algorithms [8][26], cutting plane algorithms [30], and heuristics [11].
+Different algorithms have been devised in order to deal with the k-ECSSP, such as branch-and-cut procedures [4,15], approximation algorithms [8,26], cutting plane algorithms [30], and heuristics [11].
 In [36], Winter introduced a linear-time algorithm solving the 2-ECSSP on series-parallel graphs.
 Most of these algorithms rely on polyhedral considerations.

-Given a graph G = (V, E), the convex hull of all the families of E inducing a k-edge-connected spanning subgraph of G forms a polyhedron, hereafter called the k-edge-connected spanning subgraph polyhedron of G and denoted by $P_k(G)$ .
-Cornujols, Fonlupt, and Naddef [16] gave a system describing $P_2(G)$ when G is series-parallel.
-Vandenbussche and Nemhauser [35] characterized in terms of forbidden minors the graphs for which this system describes $P_2(G)$ .
+Given a graph G = (V, E), the convex hull of incidence vectors of all the families of E inducing a k-edge-connected spanning subgraph of G forms a polyhedron, hereafter called the k-edge-connected spanning subgraph polyhedron of G and denoted by $P_k(G)$.
+Cornuéjols et al. [16] gave a system describing $P_2(G)$ when G is seriesparallel.
+Vandenbussche and Nemhauser [35] characterized in terms of forbidden minors the graphs for which this system describes $P_2(G)$.
 Chopra [10] described $P_k(G)$ for outerplanar graphs when k is odd.
-Didi Biha and Mahjoub [18] extended these results to series-parallel graphs for all $k \geq 2$ .
-By a result of Baïou, Barahona, and Mahjoub [1], the inequalities in these descriptions can be separated polynomial time, which implies that the k-ECSSP is solvable in polynomial time for series-parallel graphs.
-When studying the k-edge-connected spanning subgraphs of a graph G, we can add the constraint that each edge of G can be taken at most once.
-We denote the corresponding polyhedron by $Q_k(G)$ .
+Didi Biha and Mahjoub [17] extended these results to series-parallel graphs for all $k \geq 2$.
+By a result of Baïou et al. [1], the inequalities in these descriptions can be separated in polynomial time, which implies that the k-ECSSP is solvable in polynomial time for series-parallel graphs.

+When studying k-edge-connected spanning subgraphs of a graph G, we can add the constraint that each edge of G can be taken at most once.
+We denote the corresponding polyhedron by $Q_k(G)$.
 Barahona and Mahjoub [2] described $Q_2(G)$ for Halin graphs.
-Further polyhedral results for the case k = 2 have been obtained by Boyd and Hao [5] and Mahjoub [32][33].
-Grötschel and Monma [29] described several classes of facets of $Q_k(G)$ .
-Moreover, Fonlupt and Mahjoub [25] extensively studied the extremal points of $Q_k(G)$ and characterized the class of graphs for which this polytope is described by cut inequalities and $\mathbf{0} \leq x \leq \mathbf{1}$ .
+Further polyhedral results for the case k=2 have been obtained by Boyd and Hao [5] and Mahjoub [32,33].
+Grötschel and Monma [29] described several classes of facets of $Q_k(G)$.
+Moreover, Fonlupt and Mahjoub [25] extensively studied the extremal points of $Q_k(G)$ and characterized the class of graphs for which this polytope is described by cut inequalities and $0 \le x \le 1$.